rainbow-me/rainbow/README.md

 sudo apt install libsecret-tools watchman
 ```

-Finally, build/install/launch the Android app in an emulator.
-Make sure you have
+Finally, build/install/launch the Android app in an emulator:
-the `google-services.json` installed  as described above under **Preflight** or
-the compile will fail.

 ```shell
 yarn android
 ```

+(Make sure you have the `google-services.json` installed  as described above
+under **Preflight** or the compile will fail.)

 From now on, you will be able to simply run `yarn android` to start the emulator
 after starting the React Native bundler with `yarn start`.